vfiftyfive/dadjokes/README.md

 - Docker and Docker Compose installed on your machine
 - An OpenAI API key
-- A GitHub account to clone the repository
 - Access to a Kubernetes cluster, helm and kubectl installed if you want to deploy the application on Kubernetes
 - `gpg` command-line available